patrickTumulty/Scaler/README.md

 Start Midi
 --------------------------------------------

 The START MIDI button works after the steps listed above have already been completed.

-Once selected you can now start to play your midi keyboard in the scale that you have designated (Note: This will be monophonic).
+Once selected, you can now start to play your midi keyboard in the scale that you have designated (Note: This will be monophonic).
 Regardless of the scale, the 8 frequencies displayed in your list will map to all the white keys from C3 to C5.
-Starting at C3 will be the frequency that you entered above to generate your scale from.
+C3 will be set to the frequency that you entered above to generate your scale.

-The black keys have a different function on the keyboard than usual.
+The black keys are used to control what chords are being played.
 From D#3 to G#4 you can use the black keys to change between the different chords of the scale.
-(Note: The black keys in this range performs the same function as the white buttons in the main program.
-We've just made them accessible during real time midi playback).
+(Note: The black keys in this range performs the same function as the eight chord buttons in the main program.
+Assigning them to the black keys has simply made them accessible during real time midi playback).
 To silence the chords simply press A#4.

 You will note that after you engage START MIDI, the program will be unresponsive.
 To end midi playback